A near-term quantum algorithm for solving linear systems of equations based on the Woodbury identity: Algorithms based on the Woodbury matrix identity

-The analysis of the number of shots needed for a desired precision is more involved in this case and we will not go into the details.
-However, we point out that again the condition number of the matrix to be inverted plays a crucial role.
-Note that the matrix inversion on the right hand side of equation \ref{eq:16} is done on a classical computer.
-But the entries of that matrix are obtained using the quantum algorithm.
-The calculation can be sensitive to these matrix elements, so they may need to be evaluated with high precision.
-Else, taking the inverse introduces large errors.
+The error analysis for the case of Sec. \ref{sec:simplest} is quite involved, and as the analysis for determining the relationship between number of shots and precision is even more complex in this case, we do not work through it here.
+Instead, we make the following observation: the condition number of the matrix to be inverted still plays a crucial role.
+Specifically, the matrix inversion on the right-hand side of equation \ref{eq:16} is performed on a classical computer.
+And because the entries of that matrix are obtained using the quantum algorithm, the inversion can be sensitive to the quantum algorithm's performance, requiring that each matrix element be obtained with high precision.
 Thus the dependence of the number of shots necessary on the condition number is expected to be similar to that in the previous section.